-Beyond sophisticated scientific analysis methods like CFD and technological paradigm shifts that beg questions like ‘where will the future of cloud computing take us?’, humankind’s most impressive achievements to date boil down to one recurring human trait: curiosity.
+Beyond sophisticated scientific analysis methods like computational fluid dynamics (CFD) and technological paradigm shifts that beg questions like ‘where will the future of cloud computing take us?’, humankind’s most impressive achievements to date boil down to one recurring human trait: curiosity.
 Think about it, our species has progressed to this point in time for chiefly two reasons; survival instincts and curiosity.
 This latter quality is the differentiating factor between simply surviving and living, the driving insatiable evolutionary instinct to acquire knowledge and skill.

 Much like human evolution, characterized by changing the inherited means of growth and development that typify a population, the same is true for the evolution of scientific disciplines and human processes through technology, such as computing, computation, and numerical analysis.